wtsi-hgi/cookie-monster/README.md

 ## Key features
 * DSL free.
 * Python 3.5+.
-* Simple to add rules, actions and methods of gathering more information.
+* Simple to add production rules and methods of gathering more information on-the-fly.
-* Decoupling of rule matching and subsequent processing via simple notification based system.
 * [Available as a Docker image](https://github.com/wtsi-hgi/docker-cookie-monster).